Anders-H/BroncoSettingsParser/README.md

 <<<End:Setting)>>>
 ```

-The test method `CanParseBasicBroncoFile3` reads the above code.
+The test method `CanParseBasicBroncoFile3` reads the file above.

 ```